gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/microservices.md

 ## Have a good Monitoring/Tracing/Logging in place

-We suffered sometime from logging problems because our ~ElasticSearch cluster was overloaded or some indices had conflicts.
+We suffered sometime from logging problems because our ElasticSearch cluster was overloaded or some indices had conflicts.
 Logging is hard.
 Make sure you have clear logging-guildlines.
 Do not log too much, at best you have [silent services](https://peter.bourgon.org/blog/2016/02/07/logging-v-instrumentation.html), i.e. only log if a manual intervention is needed in case of an error.
-Logging is fine for debugging and error tracking in the development-Stage but it should not be overused in production.
+Logging is fine for debugging and error tracking in the development stage but it should not be overused in production.
 Be careful if your monitoring and alarming is based on logging.
 If your log-cluster is flooded, your monitoring will not work either!